 8. Brand Value

 People expect businesses to be on social media now.
 It’s how we consume data and it’s become one of the main sources for new information.
 Customers want to see what you’re saying on social media, and what others are saying about you.
-Recommendation is a big benefit of social media and endorsements provide reassurance.
+A recommendation is a big benefit of social media and endorsements provide reassurance.

 9. Thought Leadership